 For financial service providers that rely on real-time data and must conduct transactions as quickly as possible (e.g. stock trading applications), every millisecond counts.
 The reduced latency offered by edge computing can make a big difference in their overall customer experience.

 But improving the customer experience isn’t just limited to faster application performance.
 Content freshness, dynamic content caching, and image optimization can help banks be more agile and ensure that their messaging is always relevant and up to date.
 Delivering promotional offers from the edge can help them more easily localize content to specific audiences, such as a promotion running in a specific area.

-Improved Security & Data Compliance
+Improved Security and Data Compliance

 As stated earlier, the ever-present threats faced by financial service providers makes finding a comprehensive security strategy an absolute must.
 However, we’re again reminded that these security solutions must also work seamlessly with the underlying delivery infrastructure and cannot detract from the overall customer experience.

 Edge computing solutions help solve this problem by enabling best-of-breed edge security solutions like web application firewalls (WAF), bot managers, and layer 7 DDoS mitigation on top of the Lumen CDN infrastructure.

 In addition to solutions that are entirely dedicated to security, the mere act of storing and processing data at the edge also limits the opportunities for cyber attackers to steal their customers’ data, further reducing the risk of a data breach.